Work rules and requirements

 [See MPP § 63-408.4.]

-Certain CalFresh recipients are deferred from work requirements, meaning they must register for work but are not required to participate.
+Certain CalFresh recipients are deferred from Employment and Training, meaning they must register for work but are not required to participate.
 Work registrants are deferred from participation if they are: